 – Small amounts of polyunsaturated fat (.70g), this one you can avoid as much as possible.

 One reason many people freak out over eggs is because the cholesterol “number” is so high, and most of it is concentrated in the yolk – the best part, by the way!
 If only they knew the facts about cholesterol.
 The cholesterol in eggs is dietary cholesterol, which means it’s good for you – your body needs it and can use it.
-For many years egg cholesterol was made out to be the bad guy / girl and associated with low – density lipoprotein (LDL) or “bad” cholesterol.
+For many years egg cholesterol was made out to be the bad guy / girl and

 This couldn’t be farther from the truth.
 In fact, the dietary cholesterol from eggs has been found to increase the “good” cholesterol called high – density lipoprotein or (HDL).
 In fact, eating whole eggs is more nutritious and healthier for you compared to eating egg substitutes according to one study.
-To take this one step further, just too clear up some myths about LDL cholesterol, these numbers cannot be interpreted on their own, they must be considered in ratios to one another; and most importantly, the LDL number on your cholesterol panel must be further analyzed in terms of particle size.
+To take this one step further, just to clear up some myths about LDL cholesterol, these numbers cannot be interpreted on their own, they must be considered in ratios to one another; and most importantly, the LDL number on your cholesterol panel must be further analyzed in terms of particle size.

 -Good source of selenium.